 On January 20, 2017, Donald Trump uttered his first falsehood as president of the United States.
 It came early in his inaugural address.
 “Washington flourished, but the people did not share in its wealth,” he said.
 “Politicians prospered, but the jobs left, and the factories closed.”
 By the time Trump finished speaking, he’d said seven more things that didn’t stack up.
-Later in the day, he told employees at the CIA that “even the media” admitted his inaugural crowd had been “massive,” stretching “all the way back down to the Washington Monument.”
+Later in the day, he said that “even the media” admitted his inaugural crowd had been “massive,” stretching “all the way back down to the Washington Monument.”
 Very clearly, this was not true, either.

 Since the inauguration, a team of journalists at The Washington Post has kept a tally of every “false or misleading claim” the president has made.
 (CNN recently dubbed its leader, Glenn Kessler, “one of the busiest men in America.”)
 Yesterday, the Post confirmed that Trump has roared past the 10,000 mark: as of Saturday, he’d made 10,111 bogus claims in 828 days in office.
 That works out to roughly 12 per day, 85 per week, or 370 per month.
 Trump has fibbed at rallies (2,217 times), on Twitter (1,803 times), and in speeches (999 times), among other settings.
 About one-fifth of Trump’s false or misleading statements have concerned immigration; he’s said his border wall is being built—his most-repeated junk claim—160 times.